 Each year, Members of Parliament enter a raffle.
 If they win the raffle they’re allowed to present their own bill to the House of Commons.
 A private members bill is a draft new law presented by that MP, and not the Government.
 There are a number of “Friday sittings” each year where MPs can debate and vote on a private members bill.
 Usually, there isn’t enough time for private members bills to become law but it gives MPs the opportunity to debate an issue they care about.
 Unless the Government supports a private members bill, MPs who support the Government often “filibuster” the debate (which means they keep talking until time runs out and a vote can’t happen).

-Here is the list of private members bills which I have supported so far:
+Here is the list of private members bills which I have supported, by being present on the Parliamentary Estate as they were debated to vote if needed, so far: